geodynamics/pylith/docs/developer/contributing/workflow.md

 1. Create a GitHub account.
 2. Fork the `geodynamics/pylith` repository.

     This will create a copy of the PyLith repository in your GitHub account.
     You can make changes to this copy and, when you are ready to contribute changes back to the `geodynamics/pylith` repository, you will create a pull request.

-:::{tip}
-We recommend adding your SSH public key to your GitHub account and/or creating a personal access token.
+:::{important}
+Create a personal access token for your GitHub account.
-See [GitHub Docs: Connecting To GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) and [GitHub Docs: Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more information.
+See [GitHub Docs: Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) for more information.
 This provides additional security and eliminates the need for you to enter your username and password whenever you push to your repository.

-For additional security, consider setting up your GitHub account to use two-factor authentication.
+We strongly recommend that you setup your GitHub account to use two-factor authentication.
 See [GitHub Docs: Securing your account with two-factor authentication](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/).

-We also recommend signing your commits using GPG or S/MIME.
+You should also sign your commits using GPG or S/MIME.
 See [GitHub Docs: Managing commit signature verification](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification) for more information.
 :::

 (sec-developer-workflow-sync-fork)=